drocheam/optrace/docs/source/usage/image.rst

    >>> ot.RImage.SIZES
    [1, 3, 5, 7, 9, 15, 21, 27, 35, 45, 63, 105, 135, 189, 315, 945]

-Whereas the larger side is larger by a factor with elements of ``ot.RImage.SIZES`` up to:
+Whereas the larger side is larger by a factor with elements of :attr:`ot.RImage.SIZES <optrace.tracer.r_image.RImage.SIZES>` up to:

 .. doctest::

    >>> ot.RImage.MAX_IMAGE_RATIO
    5

-And therefore values of ``[1, 3, 5]``.
+And therefore values of :python:`[1, 3, 5]`.
 For arbitrary side ratios this leads to non-square pixels, but which pose no problem in plotting and processing.

 So if the user wants an image with 500 pixels for the smaller side and the exposed area on the detector has a side ratio of 2.63, the internal image is rendered in the resolution 945x2835.
 This is the case because the nearest side factor to 2.63 is 3 and because 945 is the size for all internally rendered images.
 From this resolution the image can be scaled to 315x945 189x567 135x405 105x315 63x189 45x135 35x105 27x81 21x63 15x45 9x27 7x21 5x15 3x9 1x3.
 The user image is then scaled into size 315x945, as it is the nearest to a size of 500.